William E. Schroeder

 Mr. Schroeder has led compliance training programs in a number of jurisdictions, including the United States, Canada, Australia, China, Japan, India, South Korea, England, Germany and South Africa.

 Mr. Schroeder teaches transnational litigation and dispute resolution and international law as a part-time lecturer of law at the Rutgers Law School.
 Mr. Schroeder has participated in a number of public service and bar association activities, including serving as secretary to the Council on Children for the New York City Bar Association.
-He has also served as a member of the Firm’s Diversity Committee and Electronic Discovery Committee.
+He has also served as a member of the Firm’s Diversity Committee.